Skip to content

 Co-sleeping is when a parent and child sleep in close social or physical proximity to one other, either in the bed together or in the room together.
 Room-sharing and bed-sharing are both types of co-sleeping.

-Room-sharing means parents have a crib, bassinet, bedside sleeper, or play yard in the same room with them near the bed.
+• Room-sharing means parents have a crib, bassinet, bedside sleeper, or play yard in the same room with them near the bed.
 The American Academy of Pediatrics (AAP) recommends that parents sleep in the same room (but not in the same bed) as their baby, preferably for at least the first six months.
+ANB Baby features a wide selection of cribs and bassinets.

 For many parents, room-sharing makes it easier for them to feed, comfort, and watch their baby.
 During the early weeks at home with a baby, constant feedings and wakings along with the associated new parent fatigue can make taking the baby back and forth to a separate room a procedural nightmare.
 Room-sharing makes feedings more convenient, helps babies fall asleep more quickly, and helps increase parental bonding.